USC Suzanne Dworak-Peck School of Social Work

 The USC Suzanne Dworak-Peck School of Social Work at the University of Southern California, was founded in 1920 as USC's School of Social Work.
 The school's only location is in Los Angeles, California.

 According to school officials, the facility has 114 faculty teaching an estimated 3,500 enrolled students It also has the oldest MSW and PhD of Social Work programs in the West.

 The school was renamed the USC Suzanne Dworak-Peck School of Social Work in 2016, after USC alumnus Suzanne Dworak-Peck donated $60 million to the school.
 It is the largest donation ever to a school of social work.

-The program was ranked #25 by the 2019 U.S. News & World Report Best Colleges Ranking, and offers a Doctor of Social Work degree, as well as a Master of Social Work degree.
+The program is ranked #67 by the 2024 U.S. News & World Report Best Colleges Ranking, and offers a Doctor of Social Work degree, as well as a Master of Social Work degree.